-In this post, I want to consider a hypothetical national dashboard comprising important metrics that measure the economy, human well-being, and long-term progress.
-It’s hypothetical because even though all these metrics are measured today, not all of them are getting equal attention in the government and the media.
+In this post, I would like to consider a hypothetical national dashboard comprising essential metrics that measure the economy, human well-being, and long-term progress.
+It is hypothetical because, although all these metrics are measured today, not all of them receive equal attention in the government and the media.

 In This Post